How to become a LEED AP?

 One of the common misconceptions is that LEED project certification is an added cost.
 In fact, if planned and designed correctly, a LEED project can incur a minimal additional cost as well as reduce energy savings over the life of a building project.

 LEED is the worldwide leader in sustainable construction projects and is required by many state and local governments through out the world.

 Becoming a LEED AP can be broken down in to multiple steps with your end goal in becoming a LEED Accredited Professional.
-LEED accreditation (certification is for buildings) is a two tier system.
+LEED professional credential (certification is for buildings) is a two tier system.

 With an overall goal of becoming a LEED AP, you can achieve your goals by two different options: Pass the GA then the AP exam or decide to take the combined exam.

 Step 1 Become a LEED GA (New To LEED)

 The LEED Green Associate Exam is the first tier exam.
 You must either take this exam separately or combine it with your LEED AP exam.
 Becoming a LEED GA will designate you as understanding the fundamentals of the LEED certification process.
 Your participation on a LEED project will not gain your project an automatic point for your participation but this designation will help your employer or developer trust your basic knowledge of the certification process.
 The GA exam does not cover specific certification credits per specialty but covers the base information about certifying a project.

 Currently no eligibility requirements exist for the LEED GA exam.
 It is recommended to take a sustainable class covering the basic LEED information but it is not currently required.

 The LEED Green Associate exam is 100 randomly generated multiple choice questions that must be completed in 2 hours.
 The total testing time for the LEED Green Associate exam will be 2 hours and 20 minutes including a tutorial and short survey.

 Step 2 Becoming a LEED AP (already a LEED GA or candidate wishing to take the combined exam)